jesolem/PCV/README.md

 ### Structure

 *PCV/*  the code.

 *pcv_book/*  contains a clean folder with the code exactly as used in the book at time of publication.

 *examples/*  contains sample code.
+Some examples use data available at [programmingcomputervision.com](http://programmingcomputervision.com/).

+### Installation

+Open a terminal in the PCV directory and run (with sudo if needed on your system):

+	python setup.py install

 ### License